Embiid dominates again in 76ers’ 122-110 win over Celtics

 Back at full health, the 76ers again played like a force in the East

 Embiid followed a 42-point outing in a win over Boston on Wednesday with another fantastic effort.
-He made 14 of 15 from the free-throw line — a near-flawless retort after some mild criticism from Smart.
+Embiid, who said he had a sore back following a hard fall on his tailbone, made 14 of 15 from the free-throw line — a familiar home after some mild criticism from Smart.

 Smart said Embiid “flails and gets the calls” after the All-Star center went to the line 21 times in his 42-point game.
 The Celtics shot just 20 free throws in that loss and none in the fourth quarter.